AGProjects/sylkrtc.js/API.md

 * pcConfig: configuration options for `RTCPeerConnection`.
 [Reference](http://w3c.github.io/webrtc-pc/#configuration).
 * offerOptions: `RTCOfferOptions`.
 [Reference](http://w3c.github.io/webrtc-pc/#idl-def-RTCOfferOptions).
 * localStream: user provided local media stream (acquired with `getUserMedia` TODO).
+* audio: optional boolean parameter to tell the server it should support audio.
+Note: this is only used if you are creating the conference.
+* video: optional boolean parameter to tell the server it should support video.
+Note: this is only used if you are creating the conference.

 Example: